palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

     public UniformRowNamePartitioner uniform();

 By default, all row components use ``partition(uniform())``.
-If however, certain values are certain to be stored/access very often (the base realm of the object model, for example), they can have partitions explicitly created for them by specifying ``explicit(...)``.
+If however, certain values are certain to be stored/access very often (the group ids of the objects, in the above example), they can have partitions explicitly created for them by specifying ``explicit(...)``.
 Note that use of ``partition()`` assumes the order storage of rows; if there is no good way to partition the rows uniformly and range requests are not